erg-lang/erg/doc/EN/syntax/14_record.md

 # Hint: declare as `.x`.
 ```

-The above example may seem strange to someone familiar with JavaScript, but simply declaring `x` makes it inaccessible from the outside. `. `. `.
+The above example may seem strange to someone familiar with JavaScript.
+Simply declaring `x` makes it inaccessible from the outside, and adding `.` makes it accessible from the outside.

 You can also explicitly specify the type of an attribute.